“I am blind now. I cannot see.”

 Later, Tituba recanted.
 She told the magistrate that she had made up everything after her master beat her in an attempt to force a confession.
 By then, the trials had wound down and the governor of Massachusetts had ordered the arrests to stop.
 Eventually an anonymous person paid Tituba’s bail and she went free after 13 months in jail.

 Eventually, the state of Massachusetts gave Salem’s accused people back their property and gave them restitution.
-However,notes historian Veta Smith Tucker, Tituba—a slave with no property and no rights—was given nothing.
+However, notes historian Veta Smith Tucker, Tituba—a enslaved woman with no property and no rights—was given nothing.
 She disappeared from the historical record from that point on.

 Since so little is known about Tituba, her story is easy to fictionalize.
 In the years after the trials, she became popular in literature and lore.
 But in reality, she seems to have been a marginal figure whose low societal status put her in the perfect position to be accused of witchcraft in a town searching for answers.